-If you have cause for dissatisfaction with your stove, you should first contact your ESSE dealer, who will bring your concerns to our attention, We will assess the nature of the complaint and either send replacements parts for your dealer to fit, or nominate a regional engineer to inspect the appliance and carry out any remedial work that may be necessary.
+If you have cause for dissatisfaction with your stove, you should first contact your ESSE dealer, who will bring your concerns to our attention.
+We will assess the nature of the complaint and either send replacement parts for your dealer to fit, or arrange for an ESSE engineer to inspect the appliance and carry out any work that may be deemed necessary.
 If the fault is not actually due to faulty manufacture but some other cause i.e. misuse, failure to install correctly, or failure to service at regular intervals, a charge will be made to cover the cost of the visit and any new parts required.
-In the 1st year ESSE will only deal with the dealer direct.